 Disadvantages / cons of a headless approach to eCommerce

-- Maintaining two systems – a headless approach means having two approaches, two databases and two codebases, which can create a development overhead
+- Maintaining two systems – a headless approach means having two approaches, two databases and two codebases, which can create a development overhead.

 - Cost of ownership – from experience, there’s generally a cost overhead around headless eCommerce implementations (due to there being more development required)

-- Integrations – some third-party integrations will need to be connected to both the front-end and the back-end (e.g. a personalisation solution like NOSTO or Monetate or search solution)
+- Integrations – some third-party integrations will need to be connected to both the front-end and the back-end (e.g. a personalisation solution like NOSTO or Monetate or a search solution)

 Examples of CMS’s / solutions to support headless eCommerce implementations

 Examples of eCommerce platforms that support a headless approach